-So you saved €1,500 by hiring fast, while you risk the chance of making a mishire, costing you the doubled amount, when firing faster.
-Hopefully this calculation therefore starts to make you reconsider this mantra.
+You saved €1,500 by hiring fast, while you risk the chance of making a mishire, costing you the doubled amount, when firing faster.
+Hopefully this calculation, therefore, starts to make you reconsider this mantra.

-And although I am a big fan of calculations and business cases, since it creates more urgency, let’s definitely not forget about the human aspect in here – both for the people you hire, as well as your current team.
+Although I am a big fan of calculations and business cases, since it creates more urgency, let’s definitely not forget about the human aspect here, both for the people you hire, as well as for your current team.
 When easily hiring and firing people, you can heavily impact their vision on employers.
 And at the same time, there’s nothing more damaging for your company culture and team spirit than constantly adding and removing people.

-Building up a team shouldn’t be done over-rushed out of this fear to not grow quickly enough, because this might seem to help you on the short run, but it will definitely hurt your company on the long run.
-Here at Equalture, we also learnt from feeling rushed in people decisions, and fortunately we were able to learn from this in an early stage already.
+Building a team shouldn’t be done over-rushed out of the fear of growing quickly enough.
+Hiring fast might seem to help you in the short run, but it will definitely hurt your company in the long run.
+Here at Equalture, we learned from feeling rushed in people decisions, fortunately, we were able to learn from this in an early stage already.

 That’s why we now take the team to reveal our needs, translate these needs into a hiring profile and only talk to candidates who have taken the effort to apply to our position themselves.
 No rush.
 No fear.
-And that’s how I believe you should build your startup team and culture.
+That is how I believe you should build your startup team and culture.